forcedotcom/java-sdk/jpa/doc/jpa-queries.md

 <a name="implicitJoins"> </a>
 ### Implicit Joins
-The Database.com JPA provider automatically performs implicit joins on JQPL queries that reference a parent entity with an
+The Database.com JPA provider automatically performs implicit joins on JPQL queries that reference a parent entity with an
 <code>@OneToMany</code> field related to a collection or map of child entity records.

 For example, a Producer entity with a one-to-many